NickBartelo/Machine-Learning-Classifier-Code/README.md

 Finally, it is necessary to enter the following code into the terminal as well: echo 1 > /proc/sys/vm/overcommit_memory
 This allows Python to ignore the usage of higher than normal computation (e.g. 32 GB).

+I recommend looking at the Random Forest NonCoding Region Classifier first because this notebook contains more than the other classifier.
+There was not enough time to go as in depth with the features for the Coding Region.
+However, each model gives an output of cross validation run on the testing sets, precision recall curves, and an analysis of the important features for the model.

+8. **Future Work**

+It is important to develop the two models above further and test these models on other data sets to see if the classifiers created have been overfit to the training set (and even the testing set) variants.
+In addition, we must compare this model to other well known classifiers, such as CADD and FATHMM, to find if our classifier is more efficient than the others.
+Taking the model one step further, we should next create the classifier using neural networks.
+This will help us truly understand the genetic mechanisms that drive our classifier.

 # References